-Dependent upon where you live, mild weather or harsh cold may be typical this winter.
-In either case, your water heater must work harder when the temperature drops outdoors.
-This begs the question — can water heaters freeze?
+Dependent upon where you live, mild weather or intense cold may be ordinary during the winter months.
+Regardless, your water heater must work harder when the temperature drops outside.
+This prompts the question — can water heaters freeze?

-While extremely rare, it's definitely not impossible for a water heater to freeze.
-The main concern is that any standing water inside the tank or tankless unit will freeze and expand, ruining the appliance at the same time.
-If this happens, you may have few options but to replace the water heater.
+While relatively rare, it’s actually not impossible for a water heater to freeze.
+The leading concern is that any standing water inside the tank or tankless unit will freeze and expand, ruining the appliance at the same time.
+If this happens, you may have no choice but to replace the water heater.

-Today's water heaters are engineered to remain operational regardless of how cold the weather is.
-Still, it never hurts to take safety measures if bitter cold temps are heading your way, particularly if your water heater is placed outside.
+Rest assured that water heaters are engineered to be operational no matter how cold the temperature drops.
+Even so, it doesn’t hurt to take safety measures if a deep freeze is in the forecast, even more so if your water heater is installed outside.

 Drain the Water Heater

-Before heading out on an extended getaway this winter, think about draining the water heater to avoid a plumbing emergency while you’re away.
-You can also drain the tank if the power goes out to avoid potential freezing.
-For added protection, you could install a freeze protection solenoid valve, which opens instantly and drains the water heater during a power outage.
+Before departing on an extended getaway this winter, consider draining the water heater to bypass a plumbing crisis while you’re away.
+You might also wish to drain the tank if the power goes out to avoid potential freezing.
+To provide greater comfort and security, you may want to install a freeze protection solenoid valve, which opens instantly and drains the water heater during a power disruption.

 Here’s a step-by-step guide to walk you through it: